 We have yet to encounter a fire pit ring manufacturer that recommends the burner be installed with the gas holes facing down!
 Gas holes pointing upwards, please!

-If you have a propane system, then you must install an Air Mixer Valve at the base of the burner. ( Not required for a Natural Gas fire pit )
+If you have a propane system and a standard burner, then you must install an Air Mixer Valve at the base of the burner.
+This is not required for a Natural Gas fire pit.

 Does my fire pit structure have drainage?